georgalis/pub/boot/pkgsrc_guide.md

 ## Runtime Environment

-Typically, the user selects their desired PKGSRC release from avaiable installed LOCALBASE prefix; they configure the release availability by setting their PATH varable.
-It is possible to run a single binary (with respective dependancies) from an older installed release, by executing the full path to that binary.
+Typically, the user selects their desired PKGSRC release from available installed LOCALBASE prefix; they configure the release availability by setting their PATH variable.
+It is possible to run a single binary (with respective dependencies) from an older installed release, by executing the full path to that binary.

 In this PKGSRC framework, selecting the path is a manual user step, to ensure control over the specific software versions for the workflow.
 Multiple release prefix may coexist, and expired paths are only removed when they are no longer required at the site.

 Administrators may choose to symlink a universal path to their newest installed release, for users desiring only the newest site version.

 ```bash
 # Detect platform and set path within user profile